Welcome!

 There are 3 mature designs at present:

 1) A real-time Ice Tracking Beacon (https://github.com/cryologger/ice-tracking-beacon) that sends location, pitch, roll, heading and internal temperature over the Iridium satellite network.
-Preliminary data are here and cleaned data can be found in the Iceberg Tracking Beacon Database.
+Preliminary data are here and cleaned data can be found in the Iceberg Beacon Track Database.

 This website serves to 1) inform the general public about the Cryologger project (those with the skills and interest can find more technical info at https://github.com/cryologger/) but also to 2) display raw data from Cryologger weather stations and ice tracking beacons.